Cleversafe Inc.: History

 Cleversafe Inc was launched as a startup company in 2004 by Chris Gladwin, an American inventor, computer engineer and technology entrepreneur.
 Gladwin created Cleversafe because his prior company, MusicNow, Inc., deployed systems to store all digitized music and he felt that approach used by the enterprise data storage products could be vastly improved.

 Cleversafe had its headquarters in Chicago, Illinois, and was originally based in Illinois Institute of Technology incubator, where the company matured for the first years of its existence.
 From the beginning, Cleversafe's initial focus as a startup was on developing new dispersed storage technology for unstructured data in the petabyte-plus range, which the company called " Dispersed Storage Network" or dsNet.
-According to New York Times and other sources, Cleversafe's approach was to break the data into pieces and then disperses it in multiple locations around the world in order to additionally enhance data security.
+According to New York Times and other sources, Cleversafe's approach was to break the data into pieces and then disperses it in multiple locations in order to additionally enhance data security and reliability.
 The initial funding was provided by OCA Ventures.
-Chairman and investor Christopher Galvin recruited John Morris as its new president and CEO in 2013 to build a more aggressive sales and marketing culture.
-Within two years, Morris rapidly expanded sales and successfully increased the value of Cleversafe from $50 million to the $1.4 billion paid by IBM when it purchased the company three years later in 2015.
+The Cleversafe Board of Directors recruited John Morris as its new president and CEO in 2013.
+Morris successfully increased the value of Cleversafe to the $1.4 billion paid by IBM when it purchased the company two years later in 2015.